ufowam/pairit/README.md

 teams left to pitch.
 The announcement came late in the evening of the second day of the hackathon.

 We ended up coming in the top 5 which exceeded our expectations.
-Had we known that we had a chance we may have prepared more and had a larger team since the top 2 teams got to go to Silicon Valley and are then incubated with lots investments.
+Had we known that we had a chance we may have prepared more and had a larger team since the top 2 teams got to go to Silicon Valley and become incubated with lots of investments.
 You can see PairIt briefly mentioned in the prize section at http://torontoangelhack.eventbrite.com/.

-Warning
+##Going Forward
+We were all pleased about our results on team PairIT.
+We have since renamed it to PairIDE and are now working on PairIDE as a Capstone project at University of Toronto.
+You can follow updates at our new [github](https://github.com/pairide/pairide) or our website www.PairIDE.com.

+Disclaimer about PairIt's code
 -----
 None of us had any experience in Node or any of the technologies used but we thought it would be exciting to learn something new as we go.
 Combine this with the extreme time constraints and the pressure of a hackathon to create your product in 24 hrs and